 A mishap with consequences: A former employee of the Japanese fashion company Uniqlo requested that his payslip for July 2022 be sent to him.
 In addition to his own payslip, the PDF file sent to him contained the payslips of 446 other employees.

 The investigation by the Spanish data protection authority Agencia Española de Protección de Datos (AEPD) revealed that the data breach had been caused by an error in HR.
 However, this error was neither reported internally nor recognized in time.
-It was only when UNIQLO was informed of the AEPD's complaint in April 2023 that the company recognized the incident as a security breach.
-Furthermore, the affected employees were not notified immediately.
-The notification was not made until May 4, 2023, after Uniqlo was informed of the complaint.
+Only when UNIQLO was informed in April 2023 about the Complaint was informed by the AEPD, the company recognized the incident as a security breach.
+In addition, the affected employees were not notified immediately.
+The notification was not made until May 4, 2023, after Uniqlo was informed of the Complaint had been informed.
 Uniqlo stated that it had received no indication that the data had been compromised or otherwise misused.
 Nevertheless, the company advised affected employees to remain vigilant and monitor their bank accounts for unusual activity.

-The AEPD found that Uniqlo had violated several provisions of the GDPR:
+The AEPD found that Uniqlo violated several provisions of the GDPR has violated:

-- Article 5(1)(f) GDPR: UNIQLO breached the principle of confidentiality and integrity by disclosing the personal data of 447 employees through improper transmission.
-The unauthorized disclosure of this sensitive information constitutes a serious breach, in particular as the data was not encrypted and was transmitted by email, increasing the risk of access by unauthorized third parties.
+- Article 5(1)(f) GDPRUNIQLO has violated the principle of Confidentiality and Integrity by processing the personal data of 447 employees by means of improper data processing.
+Transmission has disclosed.
+The unauthorized disclosure of this sensitive information constitutes a serious Infringement in particular as the data was not encrypted and was transmitted by e-mail, thus increasing the risk of access by unauthorized persons.
+Third was increased.

-- Article 32 GDPR: UNIQLO had not taken appropriate technical and organizational measures to ensure an adequate level of protection.
+- Article 32 GDPRUNIQLO had not taken appropriate technical and organizational measures to ensure an adequate level of protection.
 Despite the introduction of a security portal and an information security manual, the implementation of security protocols was clearly insufficient to prevent such a data breach.
-The training and data protection awareness of employees was not sufficient to minimize the risk of human error.
+The training and sensitization of employees to the Data protection were not sufficient to minimize the risk of human error.

 The fact that an employee committed the error does not relieve the company of its responsibility.
-According to the case law of the Spanish Supreme Court (STS No. 188/2022), a company remains liable even if the breach is due to the negligence of an employee.
+According to the case law of the Spanish Supreme Court (STS No. 188/2022), a company remains liable even if the employee has committed the error.
+Infringement is due to the negligence of an employee.

 The fine originally imposed by the AEPD totaling 450,000 euros was reduced to 270,000 euros.
-Uniqlo has acknowledged the violation and has since taken measures to prevent such an incident from occurring in the future.
+Uniqlo has paid the Infringement and has since taken measures to prevent such an incident from occurring in the future.

 Source: Notice of fine Agencia Española de Protección de Datos